jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 For details, including how to clone and sanitize the old dev database into the local Podman database, see `docs/DEV_ENVIRONMENT.md`.

-## Current Cache Layers
+## Current State And Cache Layers

-There are three broad cache categories.
+There are two different categories now: database read caches and process-local runtime state.
+Database reads should be cached in the table-oriented database modules, not in runtime state modules.

 ### Runtime Bot State

-Defined in `server/modules/cache.js`:
+Defined in `server/modules/runtime/`:

-- `botSettings`: in-memory copy of `bot_settings`.
+- `botSettings.js`: process-local snapshot of global bot settings for synchronous robot-loop gates.
-- `userStorage`: per-user runtime status, funds, active products, cancel sets, order check queues, loop status, export/simulation state, and websocket status.
+- `userStorage.js`: per-user runtime status, funds, cancel sets, order check queues, loop status, export/simulation state, and websocket status.
-- `messenger`: per-user browser websocket fan-out plus message/error arrays.
+- `messenger.js`: per-user browser websocket fan-out plus in-memory message/error windows.
-- `cbClients`: per-user Coinbase clients and API details.
+- `coinbaseClients.js`: per-user Coinbase client registry and API credential hydration.

 This state is process-local and is rebuilt on server start from database users/settings/API rows.
+It is not treated as the database caching strategy.

+`userStorage.js` stores user runtime state internally in a `Map` and exposes explicit module methods such as `getUser()`, `getAvailableFunds()`, `queueOrdersToCheck()`, and `updateStatus()`.
+Route and robot code should use those methods rather than direct keyed property access.

 ### Table Query Caches